slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

     </tbody>
   </table>

-  >[!NOTE]
+  > [!NOTE]
   > Driver will stay disabled until prewarning clears when shutdown has been triggered.
-Can be reenabled once temperature is below prewarning and `ENN` has been toggled.
+Can be reenabled once temperature is below prewarning.

 * `clock_frequency` (*Optional*, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.
 Only set if using external clock.

+* `poll_status_interval` (*Optional*, [Time][config-time]): Interval to poll driver for fault indicators like overtemperature, open load, short etc. Default is 500ms intervals.
+An immediate poll is issued if `diag_pin` is used and it signals an issue. ***This does not set detection interval for stall***.

 * All other from [Base Stepper Component][base-stepper-component]